Less is More: Local Intrinsic Dimensions of Contextual Language Models: Methods

 We distinguish between \emph{regular} embeddings (tokens embedded as-is during a forward-pass) and \emph{masked} embeddings (specific tokens replaced by \texttt{[MASK]}, requiring the model to infer their representations from the surrounding context).
 Despite the simplified notation, embeddings are context-sensitive.
 The token embedding point cloud at layer \(i\) is:

 with \(I_m\) denoting token indices in the \(m\)-th sequence.
-Distances between points are measured in the ambient Euclidean space and are assumed to be Euclidean unless stated otherwise.
+Distances between points are measured in the ambient Euclidean space.
 In practice, $\mathbb{T}_i$ can contain millions of vectors, making subsequent neighborhood computation on the full dataset infeasible.

-In order to obtain a representative subset of tokens $\mathbb{T}$, we take a two-step sampling approach: We first sample \(\DatacorpusSubsampleSize\) sequences from $\Datacorpus$, and after de-duplication, we sample \(\TokenVectorSubsampleSize\) vectors from the resulting token embedding space.
+To obtain a representative subset of tokens $\mathbb{T}$, we take a two-step sampling approach: We first sample \(\DatacorpusSubsampleSize\) sequences from $\Datacorpus$, and after de-duplication, we sample \(\TokenVectorSubsampleSize\) vectors from the resulting token embedding space.
 Finally, we compute neighborhoods \(\Neighborhood_{L}(t_j; \mathbb{T})\) for each token using a locality parameter \(L\).
 We assume the dataset is drawn from an underlying text-generating distribution, and our sampling approximates its geometric structure.
 We confirm this assumption in our sensitivity analysis in \Cref{sec:sensitivity_analysis}.